Answers to the 2019 Investor IQ Test. by Natalie Pace.

 9. How long will it take for you to have a nest egg as big as your annual salary if you put 10% of your income into a tax-protected (and financial predator proof) individual retirement plan and invest in stocks and bonds*?

 7 years.
-Based upon 10% average annualized returns of stocks and bonds over a 30-year period, which is below what those assets have done from 1988-2017.
+Based upon 10% average annualized returns of stocks and bonds over a 30-year period, which is about what those assets have done over the 30-year period, from 1989-2018.

 10. How long will it take for your nest egg to earn more than you earn, if you put 10% of your income into a tax-protected (and financial predator proof) individual retirement plan and invest in stocks and bonds*?

 25 years.
-Based upon 10% average annualized returns of stocks and bonds over a 30-year period, which is below what those assets did from 1988-2017.
+Based upon 10% average annualized returns of stocks and bonds over a 30-year period, which is about what those assets did from 1989-2018.

 11. What’s the best investment strategy in a slow-growth, high-debt world?

 Hard assets hold their value better than paper assets when there is too much paper floating around.
 Market timing doesn’t work, and you still need liquidity.
+So, it’s not a good idea to just put everything into cash and real estate.
 So, learn how to diversify properly (you don’t need 18-pages of holdings), avoid the Bailouts, add in hot industries, keep enough safe, overweight safe in volatile times and rebalance 1-3 times a year.
+Most hard assets are overpriced right now, so it offers a good period of time to research and determine exactly what is right for you.

 12. Which countries hold the most gold?

-The United States is the top holder of gold worldwide, by far, with over 8,133 tons, followed by Germany, the International Monetary Fund, Italy, France, ETFs, China and Russia.
+The United States is the top holder of gold worldwide, by far, with 8,133.5 tons, followed by Germany, the International Monetary Fund, All ETFs, Italy, France, Russia and China.
 China and Russia have been on a gold buying spree since 2008.
-There are multiple reports that the U.S. banks and brokerages have been selling their client’s gold assets (sometimes without permission), which has kept gold prices very tepid, perhaps artificially so.
-Deutsche Bank settled a lawsuit, and agreed to name names of other banks on Dec.
-2, 2016.
+Reports are that they will start trading oil and other commodities using their own currency backed by gold, breaking free from the dollar.
+(Click to read my report on Russia and Gold.)
+There are multiple reports that the U.S. banks and brokerages have been selling their client’s gold assets (sometimes without permission) in a price fixing scandal, which has kept gold prices in the U.S. and Europe lower than the rest of the world.
+Deutsche Bank settled a lawsuit, and agreed on Dec.
+2, 2016 to name names of other banks that were price-fixing gold.

 13. Are annuities safe?